Human Resources Management

 Overcoming Challenges

 Implementing compassionate business practices isn't without its hurdles.
-Resistance to change, ingrained biases, and fear of the unknown can all pose challenges.
+Resistance to change, ingrained biases, and fear of the unknown can all pose challenges of implementing compassionate HR strategies.
 However, with persistent effort and commitment from leadership, these obstacles can be overcome.

 Some strategies include: